Beta

 Your Neon data should start appearing in your observability platform within a few minutes.

-For New Relic users, use these queries to check if data is flowing:
+Use these queries to check if data is flowing:

 FROM Metric SELECT * SINCE 1 hour ago FROM Log SELECT * SINCE 1 hour ago

-Success looks like this:
+Success looks similar to this:

 Metrics flowing into New Relic